yext/search-core/docs/answers-core.highlightedvalue.md

 ## HighlightedValue interface

-Represents field values or substrings of field values that the answers API emphasized
+Represents field values or substrings of field values that the Answers API emphasized.

-For example, if a user searches for 'pet' and a description field in the results contains the value 'A pet store', the API will likely match the word 'pet'

 <b>Signature:</b>